Rewards | Fire Keeper's Club

 Ember Salon & Spa

-Potawatomi Hotel & Casino’s first spa and salon opened in conjunction with the opening of the new hotel tower.
+Potawatomi Casino Hotel’s first spa and salon opened in conjunction with the opening of the new hotel tower.
 The 5,200 square-foot space is accessible through the casino’s link just off of the hotel’s entrance.
 Ember features services for both men and women, including a barbershop, salon, pedicure and manicure services, massage and treatment rooms for single guests and couples.
 Pamper yourself, enjoy as a couple or join friends by relaxing in this beautiful new amenity.
+The Salon & Spa is currently closed.

 Sales & Catering